juhasev/sample-ninja-help/edit-project-links-entry-link.md

 - SHA1 Default
 - SHA256 Default

-The default hash algorithm uses URL path + params, while a full URL uses the entire URL, including protocol and hostname.
+> The Default hash algorithm uses URL path + params, while the Full URL uses the entire URL, including protocol and hostname.
 In addition, the Full URL hashing is easier to implement as no parameter sorting is required.
-If you are starting now

 > If you need additional signing algorithms, please get in touch with us, and we will consider adding them